coffyee/http_logger/README.md

-# http_logger
+# flutter_http_logger

-`http_logger` is a simple Flutter package that enables logging of HTTP requests and responses.
+`flutter_http_logger` is a simple Flutter package that enables logging of HTTP requests and responses.
 This package allows developers to view logs in a web browser using a provided URL.
 It is designed to create a local server from real devices (not emulators) to facilitate HTTP log viewing.

 ## Features